craigkc/flam3/README.md

 # FLAM3 - Cosmic Recursive Fractal Flames
-See the file COPYING for the license covering this software.
+See the file `COPYING` for the license covering this software.
 This is free software to render fractal flames as described on http://flam3.com.
+- `flam3-animate` makes animations
+- `flam3-render` makes still images
-Flam3-animate makes animations, and flam3-render makes still images.
-Flam3-genome creates and manipulates genomes (parameter sets).
+- `flam3-genome` creates and manipulates genomes (parameter sets).
 A C library is also installed.

 Note: the following instructions are written for Linux users.
 Windows users may install the cygwin package to get the "env" command or set